 3.B.2 What changes require amendment fees?

-Changes in: name of entity; home office; designated officer and/or supervisor; and plan of business, if it affects a restriction appearing on the certificate.
+Changes in: name of entity; home office address; designated officer and/or supervisor; and plan of business, if it affects a restriction appearing on the certificate.
+Amendment fees cannot be paid using the CRD system.
+You will need to pay the amendment fee by mailing a check to the following address, along with a cover letter addressed to the Securities Commissioner explaining the amendment:

 3.C.
 Other requirements